All-Star first baseman Ryan O'Hearn and Pirates agree to a $29 million, 2-year deal, AP source says

 A person with knowledge of the agreement told The Associated Press on Tuesday that the deal includes $500,000 annually in performance bonuses.
 The person spoke to the AP on condition of anonymity because it was not yet official.

-O'Hearn receives the first multiple-year free agent deal the Pirates have agreed to together since 2016.
-The left-handed O'Hearn is coming off the best season of his big league career.
-He hit .281 with 17 home runs and 63 RBIs in 2025 and made the All-Star team for the first time while playing for Kansas City and San Diego.
+O'Hearn receives the first multiple-year free agent deal the Pirates have agreed to since 2016.
+The left-handed slugger is coming off the best season of his big league career.
+He hit .281 with 17 home runs and 63 RBIs in 2025 and made the All-Star team for the first time while playing for Baltimore and San Diego.

 The rare splurge by the Pirates is their second significant acquisition in less than a week.
 Pittsburgh acquired two-time All-Star second baseman Brandon Lowe from Tampa Bay on Dec.
 19 as part of a three-team deal that included sending starting pitcher Mike Burrows to Houston.

-Note: This story has been corrected.
-A previous version reported incorrectly that O'Hearn played for Kansas City in 2025.